Skip to main content

 • Secret (optional) — A dictionary secret holding the Sentinel auth password, created when sentinel.auth.password.enabled is true.

-• Identity & Policy — Separate identities and policies for the Redis and Sentinel workloads, each with reveal access to their respective secrets.
+• Identity & Policy — Separate identities and policies for the Redis and Sentinel workloads, each with reveal access to their respective secrets, and cloud storage access when backup is enabled.

 • Volume Set (optional) — Persistent storage for Redis data, created when redis.persistence.enabled is true.